UBI - Unsorted Block Images

 close(fd);

 See include/mtd/ubi-user.h for more details.
-Bear in mind, the old contents of the volume is not preserved in case of an interrupted update.
-Also, it is not necessary to write all new data at one go.
-It is OK to call the write() function arbitrary number of times and pass arbitrary amount of data each time.
-The operation will be finished only after all the data have been written.
-If the last write operation contains more bytes than UBI expects, the extra data is just ignored.
+Bear in mind, the old contents of the volume are not preserved if the update is interrupted.
+Also, you do not have to write all the new data in one go.
+It is OK to call the write() function an arbitrary number of times and pass arbitrary amounts of data each time.
+The operation will be finished after all the data has been written.
+If the last write operation contains more bytes than UBI expects, the extra is ignored.

-Special case of volume update is what we call "volume truncation", which may be done by specifying zero length of the new contents.
-In this case the volume is just wiped out and will contain all 0xFF bytes.
+A Special case of the volume update operation is what we call volume truncation, which is done by the same ioctl command when the data length is zero.
+In this case the volume is wiped out and will contain all 0xFF bytes (all LEBs will be un-mapped).

-The volume update is implemented with help of so-called "update marker".
+Volume updates are implemented with the help of update markers.
 Once the user has issued the UBI_IOCVOLUP ioctl, UBI sets the update marker flag for the volume in the corresponding record of the UBI volume table.
-Then the volume is wiped out and UBI waits for the the user to pass the data.
-Once all the data arrived and has been written to the flash, the update marker is cleaned.
-But in case of an interruption (e.g., unclean reboot, crash of the update application, etc.), the update marker is not cleaned and the volume is treated as "corrupted".
-Only a new successful update operation may clean the update marker.
+At this point the volume is wiped, and UBI waits for the user to send the data.
+Only when all the data has been sent and has been written to the flash successfully, will the update marker be cleared.
+If the update is interrupted (e.g., unclean reboot, crash of the update application, etc.), the update marker is not cleared and the volume is treated as "corrupted".
+Only once a successful update operation has occurred will the update marker be cleared.

-The user-space atomic LEB change operation is run via the UBI_IOCEBCH ioctl command.
-One has to pass a pointer to a properly filled request object of struct ubi_leb_change_req type.
-The object stores the LEB number to change and the length of the new contents.
-Then the user has to write the specified amount of bytes to the volume character device.
-Notice some similarity to the user-space interface of the volume update operation.
-Schematically, the sequence is:
+The user-space interface for this operation was added in kernel version 2.6.25.
+Its functionality is available to user-space via the UBI_IOCEBCH ioctl command.
+You have to pass a pointer to a properly-filled request object of struct ubi_leb_change_req type.
+This object stores the LEB number to change and the length of the new contents.
+Then you have to write the specified number of bytes to the volume character device.
+Note the similarity to the volume update operation.
+Conceptually, the sequence (in pseudo-code) is:

 struct ubi_leb_change_req req;